 - Italian: grated Parmesan, oregano, basil, garlic powder, salt

-Watch the video: How to Roast Pumpkin Seeds
+Watch How to Roast Pumpkin Seeds

 - 1 cup fresh pumpkin seeds

 - Wash pumpkin seeds under running water in a fine mesh strainer or colander and remove as much of the pumpkin pulp as possible.

 - Pat the seeds with a dish towel or two until they’re completely dry.